 - Follow-up and adaptive management: This step confirm that the condition of project approval is implemented satisfactorily and verify that impacts are within predicted or permitted limits.
 It also ensures that environmental benefits are maximized through good practice and learn from experiences to improve EIA process and practices.

 Figure 1.
-Steps and Process for Conducting EIA (adopted from USEPA EIA training Manual, 2002)
+Steps and Process for Conducting EIA (adapted from USEPA EIA training Manual, 2002)

 Initially EIA was ignored; considered as a hindrance to development and delays projects by complex elongated process but gradually the perception has changed, and EIA has become an integral part of the development considering the economic and environmental sustainability.
 EIAs ensure key issues that are reflected in the assessment and subsequent decision-making.
 Public Participation can occur at any stage of the EIA process involving different stakeholders –government, technical experts, non-governmental organizations, affected communities and the public.
 Through this feature, EIAs help to broaden the information base for decision-making and can also fulfil other objectives, such as leveraging the support of the community and even providing a sense of ownership and thus responsibility in relation to a specific development.